macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 100: August 13, 2020

+**Today's Progress**: #R9D100 Round 9 completed!
+Seems like yesterday but its 900 days ago, when I started.
+I learned a lot along the way and made many friends here on Twitter.
+This was my last round.
+I will stop counting and take a week of vacation.
+Will I code everyday?
+You bet!
+But I will stop reporting my daily progress. #100DaysOfCode #javascript #React #microverseinc

+**Thoughts:** Codewars Rank 359 - 2 hours of study.
+Goals: 1.
+Finish the Microverse curicullum 86%

 ## Day 99: August 12, 2020

 **Today's Progress**: #R9D99 We did it!
 My partner and me managed to create a BookStore REST API using Rails and a React-Redux frontend to display-add-remove books from our BookStore database. #100DaysOfCode #javascript #React #microverseinc #1000DaysOfCode